isomerpages/moe-sls/_teacher-user-guide/Author/(A2,15) Insert Media Objects.md

 ---
 <h1 id="insert-media-objects">(A2,15) Insert Media Objects</h1>
 <ul>
-<li>You can incorporate Media Objects into your Lesson.
-Uploaded Media Objects can be reused in future Lessons.</li>
+<li>You can incorporate Media Objects into your Module.
+Uploaded Media Objects can be reused in future Modules.</li>
 <li>Only Media Objects from My Drive, Community Gallery and MOE Library are searchable in the global search bar.</li>
 <li>You can add upload a new Media Object or add an existing one from Library/Starred Resources.</li>
 <li>Click <a target="_blank" href="/teacher-user-guide/author/edit-media-objects/">here</a> to Edit Media Objects.</li>